google/link022/README.md

 *  See [Openconfig documentation](http://www.openconfig.net/).

 ## Getting Started
+For documentation on installing a full demo system (with both a gNMI client and link022 access point) please see the [full demo documentation](demo/README.md) which explains a fully complete system.

 The following instructions will get you a Link022 AP on a Raspberry Pi device.

 ### Prerequisites